 Yes, the State Department of Business Professional Regulation governs short-term rental properties.
 There are certain requirements that every vacation home must meet to be a short-term rental, including being licensed.

 The requirements include criteria for occupancy (minimum number of beds, pillow covers, and mattress pads, etc), safety (exit/egress plans, fire extinguishers, 9-1-1 instructions, secondary door locks, emergency lighting, etc), and sanitation (State Statue postings about cleanliness and sanitation).
 We go one step further and provide information books with guest friendly instructions for air conditioning use, storm/hurricane information, local maps and attractions, emergency information, etc.

-Violations of DBPR code can result in hefty fines and suspension/cancellation of an owners license to operate as a short term rental.
-The State and County, which regulates the taxing portion of short term rentals, takes a pretty strong position with enforcement.
+Violations of DBPR code can result in hefty fines and suspension/cancellation of an owners' license to operate as a short-term rental.
+The State and County, which regulates the taxing portion of short-term rentals, take a pretty strong position with enforcement.

-Yes.
-I can speak specifically about the Central Florida Property Management Association (of which we are a member).
-The CFPMA has a code of ethics that all members must follow to maintain good standing.
+Yes. the Central Florida Property Management Association (CFPMA) has a code of ethics that all members must follow to maintain good standing.